dotnet/tye/docs/frontend_backend_deploy.md

     kubectl port-forward svc/frontend 5000:80
     ```

     Now navigate to <http://localhost:5000> to view the frontend application working on Kubernetes.
-You should see the list of weather forcasts just like when you were running locally.
+You should see the list of weather forecasts just like when you were running locally.

     > :bulb: Currently `tye` does not provide a way to expose pods/services created to the public internet.
 We'll add features related to `Ingress` in future releases.